| |

 And everyone made a gesture of agreement - she just loved apples.

-it and preserve it for ever.
-But it occurred to him that freezing
+to freeze it and preserve it for ever.
+But it occurred to him that

-was not part of Zsofi´s plan - the one she drew up once there
+freezing was not part of Zsofi's plan - the one she drew up when

-was no treatment left for her to take.
+there was no treatment left for her.
 He ate it on his way to the

 airport.
 And when he came to the core, the large seeds fell softly